kennethsdailyvideogames/jekyll-now/about.md

 ### More Information

-I love Hentai, im a weeb, pro league gamer
+I love Hentai, im a weeb, wish to me a pro league gamer

 ### plz don't Contact me